 In the winter of 2011, Greater Woodward CDC and the Storehouse of Hope were asked to host a meeting to inform community around the emerging M1 Light Rail Project.
-The meeting was held at the historic St. Matthew’s and St. Joseph’s Episcopal Church located in the North End.
-At that meeting residents, organizations, and churches were in attendance.
-At the conclusion of the meeting, it was apparent that the community was extremely concerned about the Light Rail and the impact it would have on their community.
+The meeting was held at the historic St. Matthew’s and St. Joseph’s Episcopal Church located in the North End, where residents, organizations, and churches were in attendance to raise concerned about the proposed Light Rail and the impact it would have on their community.

 The North End Woodward Community Coalition (NEWCC) grew out of this initial community convening.
-NEWCC is a community based coalition composed of faith-based organizations, businesses and residents who deserve to be heard and included in the decisions that impact the transportation needs of thousands of low income and people of color riders who reside in the North End of Detroit.
-In the past year NEWCC convened members of the community to create a vision for transportation in the North End in addition to hosting 27 planning and educational community meetings with faith, business and residents.
-Assisted by a team of community residents NEWCC has conducted outreach to more than 2000 North End homes advising about transit related issues and concerns; produced a quarterly newsletter for distribution, and submitted a response to the Federal Transit Administration’s Environmental Impact Study (EIS) in relationship to the impact of the proposed Light Rail.
+NEWCC is a community based coalition composed of faith-based organizations, businesses and residents who have been intentionally unheard but deserve to be heard and included in the decisions that impact not only the transportation needs of thousands of low income and people of color riders of Detroit but in every development phase of the city.

 On May 9, 2012, NEWCC will file a formal complaint with the Federal Transit Administration (FTA) requesting that the FTA investigate the Detroit Department of Transportation (DDOT) for possible breaches of federal guidelines as they relate to the protection of minority, low income, and limited English Proficiency populations protected under Title VI of the Civil Rights Act.